 Always rest your fish untouched for at least 5 minutes after cooking on the plank.
 Resting is a technique used to help food maintain its juices.

-Residual heat that is in the food after cooking is allowed to dissipate slowly and continues to brings the temperature up by about 5 more degrees.
+Residual heat that is in the food after cooking is allowed to dissipate slowly and continues to bring the temperature up by about 5 more degrees.

 Have you ever cut into a hot steak that didn’t get a chance to rest and horrifyingly watched all the delicious meaty juices pour out?

 How thick is your piece of salmon?

 Now that we know how long we want to cook our salmon, we can drill it down.
 Let’s go with the middle of the road and shoot for a medium cooked piece of salmon, by removing it from the heat when it reaches 130°F.